TomLent1/GHScrunch/README.md

 ### Aotearoa New Zealand: HSNO Chemical Classifications ###

-* The Environmental Protection Authority's [Chemical Classification and Information Database (CCID)](http://www.epa.govt.nz/search-databases/Pages/HSNO-CCID.aspx), which details the chemicals classified in accordance with the Hazardous Substance and New Organisms (HSNO) regulations.
+* Classifications from the Environmental Protection Authority's [Chemical Classification and Information Database (CCID)](http://www.epa.govt.nz/search-databases/Pages/HSNO-CCID.aspx)
-* The correlation between HSNO classifications and GHS Rev. 3 classifications is described in [this document](http://www.epa.govt.nz/Publications/hsnogen-ghs-nz-hazard.pdf) (PDF).
-* Data source: File 'CCID Key Studies (4 June 2013).xls', obtained through personal communication with NZ EPA.
+* Data source: File `CCID Key Studies (4 June 2013).xls`, obtained through personal communication with NZ EPA.
+* The correlation between HSNO classifications and GHS Rev. 3 classifications is described in [a document](http://www.epa.govt.nz/Publications/hsnogen-ghs-nz-hazard.pdf) (PDF), which is also included in this repo.
-* Files are in GHS-nz/, output is in GHS-nz/output/
+* Files are in `GHS-nz/`, output is in `GHS-nz/output/`

 The spreadsheet contains a database export of the HSNO CCID.
 It contains chemical names, CASRN, classification codes and text, and also a summary of the toxicological data that inform each classification.
 There is one classification per row in the spreadsheet (23168 classifications).

+This program adds GHS translations to each classification, according to the document cited above.
+The main output of the program is `GHS-nz.csv`, which contains chemical IDs, names, and classifications (toxicological summaries and bureaucratic identifiers are omitted).

+It also filters out the records for certain substances that might be considered redundant from a broad chemical hazard assessment perspective.
+Namely, commercial preparations or variants of other substances.
+The following algorithm was devised for this specific dataset.
+The program looks at substances which share the same CASRN but have different names.
+Among these, it sorts the names alphabetically and identifies the first name as the 'principal' substance.
+Then it looks through the other substances with the same CASRN.
+'Redundant' substances are those which have a name that contains the principal substance name, and also have an identical set of classifications as the principal substance (based on the sorted list of HSNO codes).
+The classifications of the redundant substances are not written to the main output file.
+Instead, they are written to `GHS-nz-omit.csv`.

-This program simply adds GHS translations to each classification – according to the document cited above – and produces a condensed version of all the entries in a CSV file (some fields are omitted).
-It also produces a table (CSV file) of all unique classification codes that appear in the dataset, along with the full text of their HSNO and corresponding GHS classifications.
+Finally, the program also produces a table (CSV) of all unique classification codes that appear in the dataset, along with the full text of their HSNO and corresponding GHS classifications.

 ### Japan: GHS Classifications ###